Nitish950/CNN-model-for-multi-class-classification-using-Python-tensorflow/README.md

 * CNN model created using maxpooling, convolutional,dropout and flatten layers
 * Created validation set from the training set
-* Visualization of loss and
+* Visualization of loss and accuracy
 * Heatmap visualization of the filters and convolutional layers